Kalal0/SocialDepressionAnalyzer/README.md

  # Dashboard_Server
   This is the Dashboard will be displayed when the user inputs a twitter username and clicks analyze.
 It must be ran beforehand.
 You can change the TwitterUsername01 variable and that will change the account that will be analyzed.

+# Model Creation with dataset
+  Orignal code used to create the model with the dataset used.